 - Methodology for identifying participants, eliciting views and translation of workshop proceedings into a publication

 - Format of the proposed publication and publication/dissemination strategy

 - Alongside the proposal, CVs for applicants should be submitted.

 High level costings should be detailed in a table separate to the 5 page case for support.
 Indirect costs are not eligible.

-Any questions or queries should be submitted to Dr David Crosby, MRC Programme Manager for Methodology and Experimental Medicine.
+Any questions or queries should be submitted to Dr Samuel Rowley, MRC Programme Manager for Methodology and Clinical Research.